Almond Chocolate Cake Recipe

 - 1. In a large bowl, combine the cake, pudding mix, water, oil, eggs and extract; beat until combined.
 Stir in 2 cups chocolate chips.

 - 2. Pour into a greased and floured 10-in. fluted tube pan.
-Bake at 350° for 65-70 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 65-70 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pan to a wire rack to cool completely.

 - 3. In a small saucepan, combine the creamer and remaining chocolate chips.
 Cook over low heat until chips are melted; stir until smooth.
 Cool for 45 minutes.
 Drizzle over cake.
 Garnish with almonds.
 Yield: 12-16 servings.